pharring/FeatureFlags/marketplace/overview.md

 This extension allows you to view and modify Feature Flags for Visual Studio.
 Feature Flags control the behavior of experimental or undocumented features.

+Looking for a version that works with **Visual Studio 2022 Preview**?
+Please [go here](https://marketplace.visualstudio.com/items?itemName=PaulHarrington.FeatureFlagsPreview) to download the preview version.

 ## Getting Started
 _Note: This extension collects and transmits anonymized usage statistics to the extension author for product improvement purposes._